Open-SDF/open-sdf/README.md

 2) Providing a framework for evaluating the above objective criteria
 3) Providing an implementation to load and save Open-SDF models

+### Code of Shapes and Operators

+We implement the functions in C/C++.
+TODO...

+### Measurement Framework

+Since the most likey implementation is on a GPU, we choose our evaluation framework accordingly.
+Candidates are various APIs and various vendors.
+Initially we choose CUDA since we can use C++ interchangably on the GPU compute and the CPU to evaluate the above criteria.
+It also provides ISA dissambly as well as static analysis of register pressure.
+We can later extend this to AMD, Intel, Apple, etc.

+TODO: write the framework

+### File Format

+TODO: probably JSON with the option to use binary JSON formats.

+### Dependencies
+ * GLM
+ * Premake 5
+ * CUDA

 ## Contributing

 We need to define some framework of managing contributions, including clearing code from potential IP rettrictions.
 TODO: define CLA, licenses etc.